On the Boat Buyer’s Guide page we reviewed finding just the perfect boat; we are now ready to make that offer, so what happens now.

-The Purchase and Sale Agreement
+The Boat Purchase Agreement

-I then prepare a formal written Purchase Agreement (offer) for your review and signature.
+I then prepare a formal written Boat Purchase Agreement (offer) for your review and signature.
 The Purchase Agreement will be a legal binding contract between you and the seller.
 Here are the critical elements of that agreement.
 All dates and numbers are for illustration purposes only.

 The Purchase Agreement will specify by name, brand, year, model, hull ID and documentation number exactly what boat you buying.

-The purchase price is $170,000.00 US Dollars.
+The purchase price is (example) $170,000.00 US Dollars.
 The sum of $17,000.00 US Dollars is hereby paid to the escrow account of the Broker acknowledged below, as a deposit toward the purchase price, and subject to the terms of this agreement; said funds to be cleared into said account following acceptance by Seller.
 The offered price for the vessel will be specified here along with the amount of your good faith deposit.

 I am required by law and do use an escrow account for your offer deposit.

 This offer to purchase shall be accepted by Seller, and written evidence thereof delivered to the selling Broker on or before August 11,2009 5:00 PM or this offer shall be deemed revoked and the deposit shall be returned to Buyer.

 The date by which the seller must either accept or reject your offer is placed on this line.
 We will require his signature on the Purchase Agreement by this date or your deposit is refunded.